ox-it/mox-blog/content/context-aware-features.rst

 <http://cordova.apache.org/docs/en/3.1.0/cordova_contacts_contacts.md.html#Contacts>`__
 we can update the user's phonebook on their behalf.
 However many users aren't using the native applications, on the web how would this feature look?
-We thought it would be analagous to download a `vCard
+We thought it would be analogous to download a `vCard
 <http://tools.ietf.org/html/rfc6350>`__ for that contact.
 Now if the user has
 an application installed which can process vCards such as Outlook, OS X Address Book, they can add the vCard as a contact.
 In terms of implementation this